 NOTE: Take care to engage the thread correctly, and ensure that the replacement cell is fitted with a suitable O-ring to prevent leaks from the breathing system.
 Replacement sensors include a new O-ring.

-- 5. Connect the oxygen sensor cable. - 6.
+- 6. Connect the oxygen sensor cable and close the access panel on Configuration B machines. - 7.
 Recalibrate the oxygen sensor.

 REMOVING AND REPLACING THE DRAW-OVER VAPORIZER